skeeto/skeeto.github.com/_posts/2025-04-19-WebAssembly-How-to-allocate-your-allocator.markdown

 the operating system to map fresh pages into its address space ([sbrk][], anonymous mmap, [VirtualAlloc][]), which it then dynamically allocates to different purposes.
 In an embedded context, dynamic allocation memory is typically a fixed, static region chosen at link time.
-The WASM execution environment more resembles an embedded system, but both kinds of obtaining raw memory are viable and useful in different situations.
+The Wasm execution environment more resembles an embedded system, but both kinds of obtaining raw memory are viable and useful in different situations.